MaterializeInc/materialize/doc/user/content/sql/system-tables.md

 ---

 Like PostgreSQL's `pg_catalog`, Materialize provides a handful of system tables containing up-to-date metadata for a given Materialize instance.
-These tables are maintained as [views](../create-view), and can be [queried](../select) as such.

 ## Details

+Materialize stores system tables in the `mz_catalog` schema.
+This schema does not belong to a particular database, but is available from all databases in a Materialize instance.

+## Tables

 ### mz_databases